Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 ![development methodology](./Images/dev_methodology.PNG)

 The Vitis environment design flow is an iterative process that might loop through each step multiple times, adding layers or elements to the adaptable system through subsequent iterations.
-Teams can iterate through the early steps more quickly and take more time with later steps, which provide more detailed performance data.
+Teams can iterate through the early steps and spend more time on later steps, which provide more detailed performance data.

-A system-level debug of AI Engine designs that could use up to 400 tiles in the AI Engine domain, PL interfaces and kernels, and PS application can be done at several stages in the design flow.
-The system-level debug of AI Engine designs can be categorized as follows:
+System-level debug of AI Engine designs can be done at several stages in the design flow.
+This includes AI Engine designs that use up to 400 tiles in the AI Engine domain, PL interfaces and kernels, and the PS application.
+System-level debug of AI Engine designs can be categorized as follows:

 1. Functional debug that involves techniques to uncover bugs in the AI Engine kernel source code.
-2. Performance level debug that involves debug techniques to uncover reasons for the throughput drop or reasons for larger latencies when the AI Engine graph is run either in simulation or in hardware.
+2. Performance-level debug involves debug techniques to uncover reasons for throughput drops or reasons for larger latencies when the AI Engine graph runs in simulation or hardware.

 Techniques to uncover both functional and performance level bugs are described in the following sections.

-Source level debug includes visibility into the register contents view, variable values view, breakpoints view, and hence, necessitates a GUI.
-The Vitis integrated design environment (IDE) is the tool that supports these debug requirements.
-This tutorial demonstrates how to use the Vitis IDE to manage these challenges and additional tools and methodologies to assist with your design debug.
+Source level debug includes visibility into the register contents view, variable values view, breakpoints view.
+This necessitates a GUI.
+The Vitis integrated design environment (IDE) tool supports these debug requirements.
+This tutorial shows how to use the Vitis IDE to manage these challenges, and covers additional tools and methodologies to assist with your design debug.

->**IMPORTANT**: Before beginning the tutorial, make sure you have installed the Vitis 2025.2 software.
-The Vitis release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
-Ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link: <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025.2.html>.
+>**IMPORTANT**: Before beginning the tutorial, install the Vitis 2025.2 software.
+The Vitis release includes all embedded base platforms, including the VCK190 base platform used in this tutorial.
+Download the Common Images for Embedded Vitis Platforms from: <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025.2.html>.

-The `common image` package contains a prebuilt Linux kernel and root file system that can be used with a Versal adaptive SoC board for embedded design development using Vitis.
+The `common image` package contains a prebuilt Linux kernel and root file system.
+You can use  it with a Versal adaptive SoC board for embedded design development using Vitis.
 Before starting this tutorial, run the following steps:

-1. Go to the directory where you have unzipped the Versal Common Image package.
+1. Go to the directory where you unzipped the Versal Common Image package.
 2. In a Bash shell, run `/Common Images Dir/xilinx-versal-common-v2025.2/environment-setup-cortexa72-cortexa53-amd-linux script`.
 This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
-If the script is not present, you must run `/Common Images Dir/xilinx-versal-common-v2025.2/sdk.sh`.
+If the script is not present, run `/Common Images Dir/xilinx-versal-common-v2025.2/sdk.sh`.
-3. Set up your `ROOTFS` and `IMAGE` to point to the `rootfs.ext4` and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2025.2` directory.
+3. Set `ROOTFS` and `IMAGE` to point to the `rootfs.ext4` and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2025.2` directory.
-4. Set up your PLATFORM_REPO_PATHS environment variable to `$XILINX_VITIS/base_platforms`.
+4. Set the PLATFORM_REPO_PATHS environment variable to `$XILINX_VITIS/base_platforms`.

 This tutorial targets a 2025.2 VCK190 production board.

 ## Example Design: Peak Detector

-The architecture of the Peak detector consists of three kernels.
-A **peak_detect** kernel and two postprocessing kernels, **data_shuffle** and **upscale**.
-The `peak_detect` kernel takes the vector input data of type `int32` and size `16` for every iteration and computes, 1) max(16-lane input) 2) an expression on minimum value using APIs and sends it over stream and buffer respectively.
-The stream output is broadcasted to the two kernels, `data_shuffle` and `upscale`, for postprocessing.
+The architecture of the Peak Detector consists of three kernels: A **peak_detect** kernel and two postprocessing kernels, **data_shuffle** and **upscale**.
+The `peak_detect` kernel takes the vector input data of type `int32` and size `16` for every iteration and computes, 1) max(16-lane input) 2) an expression on minimum value using application programming interfaces (APIs).
+It sends these results over stream and buffer respectively.
+The stream output is broadcast to the `data_shuffle` and `upscale` kernels for postprocessing.

 The complete design is shown in the Vitis analyzer.
 ![Vitis analyzer peak detect](./Images/va_peakdetect.PNG)